learn-co-curriculum/phase-0-aws-cloud9-environment-setup/README.md

 ![learn-co gem installing](https://curriculum-content.s3.amazonaws.com/environment-setup/learn-co-gem-install.png)

-When finished, it will display `24 gems installed`.
+When finished, it will display `24 gems installed` (the number of gems might be slightly different depending on changes to these gems over time).

 ![learn-co gem install success](https://curriculum-content.s3.amazonaws.com/environment-setup/cloud9-learn-gem-install.png)

-The second gem we need to install is `bunder`.
+The second gem we need to install is `bundler`.
 To install, type the following into the terminal:

 ```sh